 To further develop students understanding, skills and enthusiasm in for music.
 Teaching is built upon prior knowledge developed in year 7 and 8 as part of a 5-year curriculum.
 Students who study GCSE music are encouraged to further develop their abilities vocally or in a chosen their instruments through additional peripatetic lessons as well as learning new skills in music technology.

 GCSE music is based on four elements: listening; appraising; performing and composing.
-These are based around the five areas of study delivered through various styles of music.
-The five areas of study are:
+These are based around the musical elements which underpin the GCSE course:

 - Rhythm and metre

 - Harmony and tonality

 - Texture and melody

 - Timbre and dynamics

 - Structure and form